-This one-sided area light simulates a rectangular shaped light source.
+This one-sided area light simulates a rectangular-shaped light source.

-Its usage includes illuminating objects, simulating soft boxes used in photography, linear lights, fluorescent lights, and light panels.
-This is also used for adding bounce lighting off the walls.
+Its usage includes illuminating objects, simulating softboxes used in photography, linear lights, fluorescent lights, and light panels.
+This is also used for adding bounce lighting off walls or bounce board geometry

-These parameters are the same as PxrDiskLight and vice versa.
-Because of this, the examples are mostly the same if you're familiar with it.
+These parameters are the same as the PxrDiskLight and vice versa.
+Because of this, the examples are mostly the same.